ComputerMentorsGroup/MTA-HTML5/README.md

 # MTA-HTML5
-Student Lessons for HTML5 Web Applications
+Student Lessons in preparation for the HTML5 Web Applications MTA exam.